Facundo-Barbera/us-medical-insurance-costs-analysis/README.md

 - Conda environment(s)

-Both of these installations require Jupyter to be installed, but Conda evniroments might have them installed by default depending on your enviroment configuration.
+Both of these installations require Jupyter to be installed, but Conda environments might have them installed by default depending on your environment configuration.

 You need to install the dependencies in the `requirements.txt` file if you want to run the notebook.